Northern Valley Regional High School District: History

 The Old Tappan school was opened with 740 students between the 9th and 11th grades in March 1962 to address overcrowding in the district's original school at Demarest that had been holding split sessions before the new school opened.
 At its establishment, Northern Valley Old Tappan served students from Harrington Park, Northvale, Norwood and Old Tappan, as well as those from the northern portion of Closter.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Awards, recognition and rankings

 The district's high schools at Demarest and Old Tappan were respectively the 42nd and 55th-ranked public high schools in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools.

 In its "2025 Best School Districts in New Jersey", Niche ranked the Northern Valley Regional High School District as the best school district in the state.

 Extracurricular activities

 The school faculty support and encourage student participation in the variety of sports, social and academic club activities.
-In each school, there are over 23 sports, which include participation at the freshman, junior varsity, and varsity level (46 teams) in the North Bergen Interscholastic Athletic League, as well as 60 co-curricular activities.
+In each school, there are over 23 sports, which include participation at the freshman, junior varsity, and varsity level (46 teams) in the Big North Conference and Super Football Conference, as well as 60 co-curricular activities.